Education and Training

-The Australian Board in General Surgery of the RACS has oversight for the conduct of the training program in General Surgery in Australia, reporting to the Board of Surgical Education and Training and the Council of the RACS.
+The Australian Board in General Surgery of the RACS has oversight for the conduct of the training program in General Surgery in Australia, reporting to the Committee of Surgical Education and Training and the Council of the RACS.

-GSA collaborates with the RACS as an agent of the College, to administer the training program in Australia and manage the Australian Board in General Surgery.
+General Surgeons Australia collaborates with the RACS as an agent of the College, to administer the training program in Australia and manage the Australian Board in General Surgery.

 The College is responsible for setting the policies that govern Surgical Education and Training.
 To access the policies please click here to be directed to the RACS website.